moritzhaas/climate_nets_from_random_fields/README.md

 # Construct and Evaluate Climate Networks from Simulated Random Fields and ERA5 Data

-This repository accompanies the paper “Pitfalls of Climate Network Construction - A Statistical Perspective” accepted at Journal of Climate, available on [arXiv](https://arxiv.org/pdf/2211.02888.pdf).
+This repository accompanies the paper “Pitfalls of Climate Network Construction - A Statistical Perspective” accepted at Journal of Climate, available [here]([https://journals.ametsoc.org/view/journals/clim/36/10/JCLI-D-22-0549.1.xml]).
 It is based on the [climnet](https://github.com/mlcs/climnet) repository.

 ## Installation